 Where: Hong Kong Cultural Centre, North District Park, Tsuen Wan Park

-The traditional Lion Dance is believed to scare away bad luck and evil spirits and will be happening all over the city from 25 January onwards.
-Visit any market or shopping mall and you will hear the distinctive Chinese drumming as lion dancers visit shops and businesses.
+The traditional lion dance is believed to scare away bad luck and evil spirits and will be happening all over the city from the first day of the lunar year, 22 January, onwards.
+Visit nearly any market or shopping mall and you will hear the distinctive Chinese drumming as lion dancers visit shops and businesses.
 Check out the listings in your own local area to see if any special performances are planned near you.

-Enjoy the festive atmosphere at the Chinese New Year’s Day horse racing meet.
-Have a flutter and find out whether your luck is in for the coming year!
+Enjoy the festive atmosphere at the Chinese New Year horse racing meet at The Hong Kong Jockey Club’s Sha Tin location.
+Scheduled for the third day of CNY, check out the cherry blossom trees dressed in lucky lai see, have a flutter, and find out whether your luck is in for the coming year!